by Chris Wayan, 2012-2015

 A green coast, though the strip is not wide; beyond the coastal range, South Flank Desert.
 We're further from the equator here, and the mountains are closer to the sea.
 Icy volcanoes above dark forested highlands wall in the horizon.
 Long Island, Safe Bay, and Point Grek.
 This last is the jumping-off point for the monthly ferry out to the lonely Oriza Archipelago 1000 km to the south.
 You'd have to charter someone to take you further, to the recently settled Solitudes 800 km beyond.
 And the mossy, treeless Sphagnum Isles 1000 km south of that, off antarctic Sia's shore.
 Brr.
 Definitely another tour.

-The Bethura creeps on, playing every harbor.
+The good ship Bethura creeps on, its crew playing every harbor--comedies, mostly.
 Serenity Bay, Manaka Point, Crescent Bay, Pololo Harbor under the Icewall--the crest of the Southern Range, an icefield capping a ridge 400 km long (250 mi) and never dropping below 4 km high (13,000').